sergshadrap/Soil-I2c-Sensor/README.md

 GPIO13 is used by default for sensor powering.

-The sensor using capacitive kind of measurement around the sensor probe.(This sensor works on 16 MHz frequency consequently there is no constant current along the sensor and no electrolysis.)
+The sensor using capacitive kind of measurement around the sensor probe.( consequently there is no constant current along the sensor and no electrolysis.)
 Depending on that value it calculates absolute water(Wa) capacity of current place of soil.
 Wa=(Mw-Md)/Md*100% (where Mw- a mass of moistured soil and Md- a mass of dryed soil).
 Relative soil humidity (Wr) is calculated as Wr= Wa/Wn*100% (where Wn- is Fields water capacity coefficient)
 Due to high stage non homogeneous structure the soil has different ability to keep the water inside.
 This dependency is expressed in three major coefficient for different kinds of soil - sandy,loam and clay.